yvelikova/axway-open-docs/content/en/docs/apim-reference-architectures/container-aws/_index.md

 Any testing in an upper environment (Test, QA, and so on.) should be done using a Docker image built for that environment.
 {{% /alert %}}

-The Helm charts contain a precheck mechanism (`initContainers`) to check for required preconditions before this pod can be started.
+The Helm chart contains a precheck mechanism (`initContainers`) to check for required preconditions before this pod can be started.
 Those checked preconditions are: